davigl/customers-manager/README.md

 ## 👀 Preview

-Project builded with 2 days.
+This project was made with 2 days due to some problems with the plataform that delivers the test.

 ![](https://i.imgur.com/eM8DbqA.gif)